atiqbeenrahim/milestone-project-04/README.md

 In future I would like to add the following features:

 - **Verified Purchases**: I would like to allow only customers who have bought an item to be able to leave a review for it.
-- **Custom Products**: I would like to be able to allow customers to be able to choose the fabric for their product from a selection on the site.
 - **Wishlist**: I would like users to be able to create a wishlist.
 - **Delivery Address**: I would like users to be able to specify different billing and delivery addresses.
 - **Paypal**: I would like users to be able to pay for their items using Paypal.